 "FFRDCs were established to provide the Department of Defense with unique analytical, engineering, and research capabilities in many areas where the government cannot attract and retain personnel in sufficient depth and numbers."

 Hon.
-Ashton B. Carter, Former Deputy Secretary of Defense,
+Ashton B. Carter, then Deputy Secretary of Defense,

 December 9, 2010